- Jobber Blueprint /

 Price or service bundling lets you combine multiple related services for one packaged price.
 You can use this pricing model to increase value for your customers and boost sales.

-Here’s an example of how price bundling works for auto detailing:
+Here’s an example of three different price bundling packages you can use for auto detailing:

 Exterior car detailing can cost anywhere from $175 to $250+.
 This service package typically includes:

 Interior car detailing prices range from $175 to $250+.
-These service packages often includes:
+These service packages often include:

 A complete car detailing will likely cost between $200 and $350+ depending on the size of the vehicle.
 This package includes both interior and exterior detailing.

-Also known as good, better, best, tiered pricing lets you offer clients three different service packages alongside each other.
+Also known as “good, better, best pricing”, tiered pricing lets you offer clients three different service packages alongside each other.
 Each package is priced at a marginally higher price point and offers additional services or options for your customer.

 Tiered pricing helps your auto detailing business better meet your customer’s needs and budgets, and win higher-priced jobs.